-William Wrigley Professor in the School of Earth Sciences and Professor (by courtesy) of Economics; Senior Fellow - Stanford Woods Institute for the Environment and the Freeman Spogli Institute for International Studies
+William Wrigley Professor in the School of Earth, Energy & Environmental Sciences and Professor (by courtesy) of Economics; Senior Fellow - Stanford Woods Institute for the Environment and the Freeman Spogli Institute for International Studies

 Earth, Energy, and Environmental Sciences